cangurdev/gotodo/README.md

 # gotodo

-gotodo is a simple ToDo cli
+gotodo is a simple ToDo CLI

+Details will be added...